CloudNitinS/hello-world/README.md

 # hello-world
 This is simple test repository
-Thisis first time usage of GitHub
+This is first time usage of GitHub